How to Watch the NHL from Anywhere in the World in 2020Last Updated by Adam Wagner on August 01, 2020

 - Find the perfect VPN for you.
 I recommend CyberGhost, you can stream sports on up to 7 devices.

 - On game night, open your VPN and connect to a Canadian server.

-- Navigate to Hockey Night in Canada’s website (cbc.ca) and get ready to cheer!
+- Head to Hockey Night in Canada’s website (cbc.ca) and get ready to cheer!

-Stream the NHL with Hulu Live, YouTube TV, or Sling TV
+Stream the NHL with Hulu Live, YouTube TV, or Sling TV with These Steps

 You can watch the latest NHL games on YouTube TV, Hulu Live, or Sling TV with a VPN.

 - Choose a VPN that suits your needs.
 NordVPN can unblock YouTube TV, Hulu Live or Sling TV from anywhere in the world.